 I have a viable business because . . .

-Explain why you believe you have a viable business and what evidence you have to support this.
+Explain why you believe in viability of your business plan and what evidence you have to support this.

-On a single page, list the main points of your plan in bullet point form.
-This is the part of the business plan that will make the biggest impression on your reader – make sure it’s easy to read and understand.
-Then put it at the front of your plan, where it will be seen.
+On a single page, list the main points of your business plan in bullet point form.
+This is the part of the business plan that will make the biggest impression on your reader – make sure you will write a business plan that is easy to read and understand.
+Then put it at the front of your business plan, where it will be seen.

 Contact details: address, telephone, fax, email, website